Dimitrija Demeter: Biography

 He was born in a wealthy merchant family of Greek origin.
 His parents Theodoros (Θεόδωρος) and Afrati (Αφράτη) came to Austria-Hungary at 1790 from the city of Siatista, then under Ottoman rule.
+Demeter's family kept this "very strong connection" to Greece, even after migrating to Croatia.
+His father was involved in the Greek community in Zagreb and he was among the founders, initiators, and financiers of the Greek School in Zagreb.
+His family also financially supported the Greek War of Independence.
+Demeter himself showed "pride in his illustrious ancestry", with his early Greek-language poetry being, in essence, Greek nationalist.

+Demeter began his literary career writing Greek poetry from a very early age.
+He wrote his first drama "Βιργινία" (Virginia) at the age of 16 (also in the Greek language).
 He studied philosophy in Graz and medicine in Vienna and Padua.
 He earned his doctoral degree in Padua with thesis under the title De Meningitide.
 During his studies he practiced his literary work and after his return to Croatia he joined the Illyrian movement.
 At first he worked as a physician and from 1841 his main preoccupation was literary work.

-Demeter began his literary career writing Greek poetry from a very early age.
-He wrote his first drama "Βιργινία" (Virginia) at the age of 16 (also in the Greek language).
-In his most known drama Teuta, which functioned as the first national drama of the Croats, he advocates the idea about Illyrian origin of all South Slavs.
+In his most known drama Teuta, which was written in 1844 and functioned as the first national drama of the Croats, he advocates the idea of an Illyrian origin for all South Slavs.
 He also wrote short stories, feuilletons, literary critics, librettos for Vatroslav Lisinski opera's Ljubav i zloba and Porin and for his dramas Dramatička pokušenja I. (1834) and Dramatička pokušenja II.
 (1844).
 In his texts he tried to join the tradition of the old Croatian literature with tendentions in European drama.
 He mostly used historical subjects to express his patriotic aspirations and to speak out about the current social situation in society.
 His role in organizing the cultural life in Zagreb and Croatia was of extreme significance.
 He was also editor or various almanacs of patriotic orientation: Iskra, Südslavische Zeitung, Danica ilirska, Narodne novine and Hrvatski Sokol.